God, make me the person my dog thinks I am. — Church sign

 I think Jesus and Paul are going to have a great conversation about Tanner at the Bema Seat.
 When Paul stands face to face with Jesus for the first time, I think Jesus will be thankful that Paul allowed Him to love on that little kid so much, and then (get this) Paul will be rewarded for the things he allowed Christ to do through him.

-That’s all crazy talk in the world, but that’s what the Bema Seat is all about, so here are four things that count on that day:
+That’s all crazy talk in the world, but that’s what the Bema Seat is all about, so here is one thing that counts on that day:

 First, the B in BEMA stands for benevolence.